cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

 This instruction fixes the `footer` element at the bottom of the page.
 Since this instruction appears after the above instruction, it overwrites the height of the `<footer>` element.
 That is [cascade](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance). :) The layout seems perfect.

-### A trap lurks in margin collapsing
+### A stupid mistake I made

-Add only the above four lines of CSS code to  `<style>` tag.
+Add Rule 1 only to  `<style>` tag.
 You can find that a scroll bar appears.
 This is not the expected behavior.
+At first, I thought it is caused by [margin collapsing](https://www.bennadel.com/blog/3391-margin-collapsing-causes-unexpected-scrollbar-with-100vh-body-in-webkit.htm).
+However, it is NOT.
+It is just because the Rule 1 selects both the outer-most element and the `<footer>` element.
+Next time I will check the selector more carefully.

+### A trivial rewriting

-According to the above CSS code, the height of the outer-most element should exactly equal to, but not exceed the height of the viewport.
+Rule 1 selects multiple elements.
+I think it is better to make Rule 1 apply only to the outer-most element, since only the outer-most element has to take up all height of the viewport.

-I Googled and then found the cause might be [margin collapsing](https://www.bennadel.com/blog/3391-margin-collapsing-causes-unexpected-scrollbar-with-100vh-body-in-webkit.htm).
-Detail of margin collapsing can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).

-margin collapsing cause unexpected scrollbar

-footer is the cause.

 Features of the [Cover](https://semantic-ui-forest.com/templates/bootstrap/cover) template are:

 - A full page design